bivex/bivex.copyright-notice-0.1.0/README.md

 - `**/yarn.lock` - Yarn lock file
 - `**/.DS_Store` - macOS system files
 - `**/Thumbs.db` - Windows system files
-- `copyright-notice.allowedFolders`: Comma-separated list of folder paths where copyright notices can be applied.
-If empty, applies to all folders.
-Paths can be relative to workspace root or absolute (e.g., ['src', 'lib', 'app/components']).
-- `copyright-notice.template`: Copyright notice template.
-Use {year} for the current year, {timestamp} for creation time, and {updatetime} for last update time.

 ### Timestamp Configuration
 - `copyright-notice.includeTimestamp`: Whether to include timestamp when the copyright notice was added (default: false).